Haklifesavr/aws-pipeline/readme.md

 By following these steps, you can handle the data pipeline separately using Airflow and AWS Lambda.
 Adjust the configurations, code, and triggers based on your specific requirements and environment.

 Please make sure to adjust the content and instructions according to your specific project requirements.

+## Code References

+If you're looking for more examples or references on building data pipelines with Python and working with PostgreSQL, you may find the following resources helpful:

+- [Python `requests` Library Documentation](https://docs.python-requests.org/en/latest/) - Official documentation for the `requests` library, which is used for making HTTP requests and fetching data from APIs.

+- [Psycopg - PostgreSQL Adapter for Python](https://www.psycopg.org/docs/) - Official documentation for Psycopg, the PostgreSQL adapter for Python.
+It provides detailed information on how to work with PostgreSQL databases using Python.

+- [Apache Airflow Documentation](https://airflow.apache.org/docs/) - Official documentation for Apache Airflow, an open-source platform for programmatically authoring, scheduling, and monitoring workflows.
+It provides extensive guidance on setting up and managing data pipelines.

+- [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) - Official developer guide for AWS Lambda, offering in-depth information on creating, configuring, and deploying serverless functions using AWS Lambda.

+Feel free to explore these resources to deepen your understanding and find additional examples to enhance your data pipeline implementation.